okta/okta-developer-docs/packages/@okta/vuepress-site/code/dotnet/aspnet/index.md

 Okta Classic Engine:

-* The [Okta .NET Authentication SDK](https://github.com/okta/okta-auth-dotnet) is useful if you cann't use OIDC and need your server-side code to interact with the Authentication API for handling the sign-in flow.
+* The [Okta .NET Authentication SDK](https://github.com/okta/okta-auth-dotnet) is useful if you can't use OIDC and need your server-side code to interact with the Authentication API for handling the sign-in flow.
 * Okta's [Okta ASP.NET OIDC middleware Integration](https://github.com/okta/okta-aspnet) makes it easy to add sign-in to your ASP.NET Core applications and protect your Web APIs.
 * [Okta ASP.NET OIDC integration on NuGet](https://www.nuget.org/packages/Okta.AspNet)